Jean-Edern Hallier: Overview

 Deeply stirred by the 1968 student riots in Paris, Hallier disclosed left-wing political views in the partly autobiographical La Cause des peuples (1972).
 He engaged into politics full-time and started the first, leftist version of his paper, L'Idiot international, partly funded at first by Jean-Paul Sartre and Simone de Beauvoir.

 Hallier traveled to Chile after Pinochet's 1973 coup, carrying funds gathered by Régis Debray.
 Hallier was supposed to hand the money out to the Chilean resistance.
-However, he returned to Paris without the money and without having delivered it to the resistance, claiming he had bought 400.000 hectares in the Amazon Basin to provide shelter for the future Chilean exiles.
+However, he returned to Paris without the money and without having delivered it to the resistance, claiming he had bought 400,000 hectares in the Amazon Basin to provide shelter for the future Chilean exiles.
 He progressively broke up with the left-wing after this event.
 He also broke with the literary style of the nouveau roman with Chagrins d'amour, which was shortlisted for the Prix Goncourt in 1974.

 He hosted one of the first pirate radio stations in 1977, "Radio Verte", close to the ecology movement.
 Radio Verte only ran for two days, but wielded a lasting influence.

-He was suspected of simulating his own kidnapping in 1982, and of organizing a bombing in Régis Debray's building (which caused no casualties), a suspicion recently confirmed by Régis Debray and Gilles Ménage, who worked for President François Mitterrand in the Elysée cell involved in the wiretap scandal.
+He was suspected of simulating his own kidnapping in 1982, and of organizing a bombing in Régis Debray's building (which caused no casualties), a suspicion recently confirmed by Régis Debray and Gilles Ménage, who worked for President François Mitterrand in the Elysée cell involved in the wiretap scandal (see below).
 He also committed, it was alleged, less serious "attacks", such as setting fire to Françoise Mallet-Joris's doormat.
 Mallet-Joris was a member of the Goncourt jury, and the fire was meant as a protest against the way literary prizes were awarded.